Heel pain/plantar fasciitis

 Designed to keep the plantar fascia in an elongated position overnight, night splints help to reduce the stretch and tear, and heel pain, that occurs when you take your first morning step upon waking.

-The chiropodist/foot care specialist at Active Foot Care Clinic and Orthotic Centres in Hamilton and Brantford may prescribe anti-inflammatory medications to help manage heel pain and reduce inflammation.
+The chiropodist/foot care specialist at Active Foot Care Clinic and Orthotic Centres in Brantford may prescribe anti-inflammatory medications to help manage heel pain and reduce inflammation.
 Oral NSAID medication (non-steroidal anti-inflammatory drugs), injectable cortisone, or topical medications (anti-inflammatory or analgesics) can be administered for treating the acutely painful or long term chronic forms of plantar fasciitis.
 Please contact our chiropodist/foot care specialist to learn more about which treatment would work best for you.

 - Cortisone injections